-- Requirements 1, 2, 3, 7, 12 and 15 will be evaluated on site by the Jury.
-Teams that don't pass one or more of the tests on the first attempt will be permitted one second chance to amend the issues, to meet all the requirements.
-In case of failing at the second attempt, the team will be considered not to have achieved flight status and their CanSat may not be approved for launch. - Requirements 10 and 13 refer to tests that should be carried out prior to the Launch Campaigns.
-The proof of the successful completion of these tests being should be stated in the Pre-Launch Report. - A statement of confirmation that the each of the requirements has been met should be included in the Pre-Launch Report, paying special attention to requirement 14, which must be stated in the document.
+The CanSat will be evaluated on site by the Jury.
+Teams that don't meet one or more of the requirements will be permitted time to amend the issues, to meet all the requirements.
+In case of failing at the second attempt, the team will be considered not to have achieved flight status and their CanSat might not be approved for launch.

+Requirements 10 and 12 refer to tests that should be carried out prior to the Launch Campaigns.
+The proof of the successful completion of these tests being should be stated in the Pre-Launch Report.